 Cholesterol is among the most feared substances, but why?
 You need cholesterol to produce some hormones and to build vital structures in your body.
 But too much-referred to as high cholesterol-can build up in your arteries and lead to heart attack, stroke, and other cardiovascular diseases.
 That’s why it’s important to get tested and know…

-Keep readingHealth Physician Dr Evan Allen: In His Own Words
+Keep readingHealth Physician Dr Evan Allen

 Bio: Dr Evan Allen Dr. Evan Allen, the author of Oversaturated, believes that a pervasive distortion of the truth ignores decades of established research and has led millions of people to embrace a diet high in saturated fat.
 Furthermore that this diet results in millions of people suffering the consequences of diabetes, dementia and heart disease…

-Deforestation is a major cause of biodiversity loss with a negative impact on human health.
-Outbreaks of vector-borne diseases such as COVID-19 are associated with increases in areas of palm oil plantations.
-A major 2021 study in Frontiers in Veterinary Science examined whether global scale loss and gain of forest cover and the rise of…
+#Research finds that #deforestation is a major cause of #biodiversity loss with a negative impact on human health.
+Outbreaks of vector-borne #zoonotic #diseases are associated with increases in areas of #palmoil plantations.

 Keep readingVideo: Slowing deforestation is the key to preventing the next pandemic – but what does that cost?